Photovoltaic Arrays, Photovoltaic System, and Residential Photovoltaic Panels

 What are the parts of a photovoltaic system?

-Two basic types of components make up a simple PV system:
+Two {basic types of|types of basic|fundamental types of} components {make up a simple|comprise a basic|form a simple} PV system:

 BOS Components